AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 Field | Data Type | Description
 --- | --- | ---
-`customerGroup` | String! | Customer group code.
+`customerGroup` | String! | The customer group code.
 For storefront clients, this value is available in the `dataservices_customer_group` cookie.
 `userViewHistory` | [ViewHistoryInput!]((#ViewHistoryInput)) | List of SKUs with timestamps.
 Used in "Recommended for you" ranking.

 ### ViewHistoryInput data type {#ViewHistoryInput}